 Published on: August 10, 2017

-In the July/August issue’s President’s column, Dr. Kenneth Anderson highlighted the need to facilitate the sharing of high-quality clinical data for ASH members and the hematology community.
+In the July/August issue’s President’s column, Dr. Kenneth Anderson highlighted the need to facilitate the sharing of research-grade data for ASH members and the hematology community.
 To that end, ASH has committed to developing its own data registry.
 We are excited to share with you ASH’s vision for a registry.

 Medicine is generating an unprecedented amount of information that could transform clinical care and yield new insights into the mechanisms of disease.
 In recent years, we have witnessed the development and growth of professional society–driven registries designed around the needs of their specialty and their membership.
 While existing registries tend to focus on a specific disease or set of diseases, to date there has not been a centralized effort that addresses the landscape of malignant and nonmalignant hematologic diseases.

 Rare diseases present unique needs, and research-focused registries offer a solution for sharing knowledge through collaboration.
 A single point of access for relevant information will serve as a vehicle for building a comprehensive knowledge base for rare hematologic diseases.
 Employing this valuable asset will enable researchers to more quickly and accurately answer critical questions, including disease prevalence, affected populations, and key sociodemographic data.

 ASH has the ability to play a vital role in facilitating the exchange of information on hematologic diseases.
 As a trusted convener, ASH stands apart as the neutral party most suited to supporting collaboration and coordination of efforts.
 As a trusted professional society, ASH is best positioned to serve as the honest broker of knowledge supporting new discoveries, treatment breakthroughs, and novel approaches to treating patients with blood disorders worldwide.
 Accordingly, we are pleased to announce ASH’s commitment to develop the ASH Registry.